yaronn/test-creep/README.md

 `````

-Next time you run the test (assuming you add first.js to the command) test-creep runs 'git status' to see which files were added/deleted/modified since last commit.
-Then test-creep instructs mocha to only run tests that have dependency in changed files.
+Next time you run the tests (assuming you add first.js to the command) test-creep runs 'git status' to see which files were added/deleted/modified since last commit.
+Then test-creep searches the dependency file to see which tesst may be affected and instructs mocha to only run these tests.
 In the example above, if you have uncommited changes only to lib/exceptions.js, then only the first test will be executed.

-At any moment you can run mocha without first.js in which case all tests and not just relevant ones will run.
+At any moment you can run mocha without the 'first.js' parameter in which case all tests and not just relevant ones will run.

-## limitations
+## Limitations
 * Dependency between test and code is captured at file and not function granularity.
-So sometimes test-select can run more tests than actually requiered (there is no harm in that).
+So sometimes test-select can run more tests than actually requiered (though there is no harm in that).

 * test-select cannot detect changes in global contexts.
 For example, if you have a one time global initialization of a dictionary, and some tests use this dictionary, then test-select will not mark these tests as dirty if there is a change in the initialization code.

-* If you have a test suite that runs super fast (< 2 seconds) then test-select will probably add more overhead than help. test-select sweet spot is in long running test suites, though whenever tests run for more than a couple of seconds it can save you time.
+* If you have a test suite that runs super fast (< 2 seconds) then test-select will probably add more overhead than help. test-select sweet spot is in long running test suites, though it can be helpfull even if tests run just a few seconds too.

+* Tests should have unique names even if they reside in different files/suites.

 ## More information
 For more information visit [my blog](http://webservices20.blogspot.com/) or [my twitter](https://twitter.com/YaronNaveh).